 Level 3 courses:

 - Field classes to the River Clyde to examine invasive non-native species with the River Annan Fisheries Trust

 - Field class to Edinburgh Zoo to examine the role of the modern zoo and see the pandas!

 - Field class to Clatteringshaws Dam and Black Water of Dee to investigate river quality and human impacts

 - Field visit to the Wildfowl and Wetlands Trust to look at conservation in action with Mr Brian Morrell

 - Field visit to the Scottish Wildlife Trust to examine habitat management

 - Field visit to the Solway Firth to look at coastal impacts and management

 - Field class to Kirkconnell Flow lowland raised peat bog with SNH (Scottish Natural Heritage)

-- Placement/Placement (International) - usually involves a significant amount of field work e.g. previous placements included: working with the red kites (RSPB); working with the Barnacle geese (WWT); working with trout and Vendace prior to their re-introduction into Loch Skeen (Scottish Rural University College); assisting a tourism based SME achieve the Green Tourism status; developing a 'water' teaching pack for use in primary schools (Eco-Schools).
-Current placements are available on the Placement web page.
+- Placement/Placement (International) - usually involves a significant amount of field work e.g. previous placements included: working with the red kites (RSPB); working with the Barnacle geese (WWT); working with trout and Vendace prior to their re-introduction into Loch Skeen (Scottish Rural University College); assisting a tourism based SME achieve the Green Tourism status; developing a 'water' teaching pack for use in primary schools (Eco-Schools). are available on the Placement web page.